Storm King Art Center, New YorkHistorical & Cultural Sites

 Who It's Best For

-Storm King Art Center truly offers something for everyone, making it a versatile destination for a wide range of travelers.
-Our team finds it particularly ideal for:
+Storm King Art Center truly offers something for everyone, making it a versatile destination for diverse groups of travelers.
+We find it particularly appealing to:

-• Couples & Romantic Getaways: The serene landscapes and breathtaking views provide a romantic setting for a leisurely stroll or a picnic amidst stunning art.
+• **Couples:** The serene landscapes and awe-inspiring art create a romantic backdrop for a leisurely stroll or a picnic amidst monumental sculptures.

-• Photographers: The interplay of light, shadow, and monumental forms against the natural backdrop offers endless photographic opportunities, from sweeping landscapes to intricate details.
+• **Photographers:** The interplay of light, shadow, art, and landscape offers endless photographic opportunities throughout the seasons.

 By Car

-• NJ Transit: From Penn Station (with a transfer at Secaucus Junction) or Hoboken, take a train to Salisbury Mills-Cornwall.
-This station is roughly a 10-minute car ride from Storm King.
+• **NJ Transit:** From Penn Station (with a transfer at Secaucus Junction) or Hoboken, you can take a train to Salisbury Mills-Cornwall.
+Cornwall station is approximately 10 minutes from Storm King by car, making it a very convenient option for the final transfer.

 Top Things to Do